thammo4/uvatradier/README.md

 ## Usage

 This section provides examples of the most basic functionality.
-The examples include the minimal arguments needed for a valid function call.
-For most of the class methods, additional examples can be found in their docstring (for example, `help(Quotes.get_historical_quotes)`).
+The examples include the minimal arguments needed for a valid function call. <br>

+For most of the class methods, additional examples can be found in their docstring (for example, `help(Quotes.get_historical_quotes)`). <br>

 You can also check the `/examples/` directory if you're really desparate, but it is not (and has not been) updated in awhile.

 ### Account Management